patanijo/jupyterdayATL_2018_template/Readme.md

     * templated Jupyter Notebooks
     * Source code required to create a REST API to a machine learning model.
     * Boilerplate files used for deployment of your machine learning model.
-* Create a local virtual environment (conda), with standard dependencies.
+* Create a conda enviroment file, with standard dependencies.
 * Initialize a local git repository
+* Configure remotes for your local git repository